If there were a way to have your fillers injected with less pain and less bruising, how many would opt for that choice? The choice is here now!

 No. Sculptra and the toxins Dysport and Botox are still injected with a standard needle.

 Really?
 No Bruising?

 No, you could still bruise.
-Anyone taking aspirin, ibuprofens, vitamin E, fish oil or blood thinners still have a higher risk of bruising.
+Anyone taking aspirin, ibuprofen, vitamin E, fish oil, or blood thinners still has a higher risk of bruising.
 (Anyone taking blood thinners are at extreme risk).
 But even with the existing potential for bruising, the incidence of bruising and the severity are dramatically reduced.
 Simply replacing the sharp tip for a round one makes a huge difference.

 Discover the difference of DermaSculpt™ in Los Angeles by calling Rebecca Fitzgerald, MD, today.